scalawithcats/scala-with-cats/src/pages/monads/state.md

 As you can see, in this example the final state is the result of applying both transformations in sequence.
-The state is threaded from step to step even though we don't interact with it in the for comprehension.
+State is threaded from step to step even though we don't interact with it in the for comprehension.

-The general model for using the `State` monad, then, is to represent each step of a computation as an instance of `State`, and compose the steps using the standard monad operators.
+The general model for using the `State` monad is to represent each step of a computation as an instance and compose the steps using the standard monad operators.
 Cats provides several convenience constructors for creating primitive steps: